-First you will need a chicken coop.
-You can build your own or buy one, there are many available on the market, like the Deluxe Chicken Coop.
-The chicken coop needs to be big enough for the amount of chickens you want.
+First, you will need a chicken coop.
+You can build your own or buy one, there are many available on the market, as the Deluxe Chicken Coop.
+The chicken coop needs to be big enough for the number of chickens you want.
 We find that 2 chickens per person in the household is a good number.
 And two square feet per chicken is a minimum of space they need.
-Also make sure the coop is suited for your weather and has many conveniences for you to minimize work in the long run.
+Also, make sure the coop is suited for your weather and has many conveniences for you to minimize work in the long run.

 Use the deep litter method in the chicken coop, you will have to start it once, and never worry about cleaning the chicken coop.
 If the deep chicken litter is fed properly it will not smell, nor attract flies.

 Getting feed and refilling the feeder is something that needs to be done on a regular basis.
 For us, it is actually more like once a month.
 If you have more chickens, it could be weekly.

 Clean the water bucket and replace it with new water.
 I like to add a tablespoon of apple cider vinegar into it.
 It is good for the chickens.

 The deep litter method needs to be “fed”.
 Again, it will depend on the number of chickens you have, but as a rule of thumb, adding brown material weekly is about all you will need.
 We use leaves that we gather in the fall, something that most people do anyways but instead of getting rid of them, we store them to use in the coop.
 We also let neighbors know to leave their bags with leaves at our place.
 This way we have enough bedding material for free and without any additional work.
 We also add some wood ashes to the litter once in a while, just to prevent bugs from getting comfortable in the coop.